Stepping Up: Notable New Strides in Breast Cancer Support

 It’s important to remember that a patient’s need for emotional support doesn’t end with their last treatment session.
 Fear of recurrence, dealing with the residual effects of treatment, and seeking a “new normal” make up the “post-treatment syndrome” that many women experience.
 Sharing with fellow survivors who have been there can help.

 Whatever resource you choose, it’s crucial to build a network of support during and after your treatment.
-An Internet search will yield a wealth of information on breast cancer support services.
+A Google search will yield a wealth of information on breast cancer support groups.
 After all, no one understands breast cancer as well as another patient or survivor, and contact with others is one of the best ways to break through the isolation and despair of the disease.